HMET5140 – Non-parametric and alternative regression methods in statistics

 - The mean and median - importance of having two measures of central tendency in continuous data, in case of skewed data, tests for differences between:

-- Two independent groups of observations
+- Paired samples, two independent groups of observations

 - Three or more independent groups of observations